Orienting Student to Environment

 In the classroom, the student should learn routes, but still, be shown the "whole".

 In the community, use tactile, auditory, olfactory, and visual exploration accompanied by meaningful verbal descriptions.
 This will help the students make sense of the world around them.
 Outings into the community should be important components of students program )pet stores, grocery stores, airports, restaurants, gas stations, post offices, taxis, office buildings with elevators and escalators, bus rides, bowling alleys, etc.

 Develop an age-appropriate arm strengthening program to support physical ability to use a protective technique and teach good protective trailing technique.

 Consider having the student use a feather duster to practice trailing walls, fences, railings and play equipment, maintain contact and walk parallel.

-Attach interesting items (balloons, braille messages, stickers, etc.) along familiar trailing surface for student to locate and to increase motivation for maintaining contact while trailing.
+Attach interesting items (balloons, braille messages, stickers, etc.) along a familiar trailing surface for the student to locate and to increase motivation for maintaining contact while trailing.

 School Campus Orientation